 Null-Safe Comparison of String.Equals() in C#:

-You can safely use String.Equal() to compare a string with another string which might be null , it doesn’t throw any null reference error while doing the comparison.
+We can also use String.Equal() to compare a string with another string which might be null , it doesn’t throw any null reference error during the comparison.

-Here, String.Equals() gracefully handles the comparison and returns false when comparing one string with the other one which is null.
+Here, String.Equals() gracefully handles the comparison and returns false .

 Conclusion:

-In summary, you should choose the String.Equals() method in C# when you need a simple, efficient, and customizable way to compare strings, whether it’s for exact case-sensitive comparisons, explicit case-insensitive checks, or null safe comparison.
+In summary, you should choose the String.Equals() method in C#, when you need a simple and efficient way to compare strings for exact case-sensitive comparisons, explicit case-insensitive checks, or null safe comparison.

 Thanks for visiting 🙂 please look at some of other blogs on similar topics Usage of String.Split() method in C#